baskerville/plato/doc/MANUAL.md

 Rotate to change the screen orientation (one finger is the center, the other describes the desired rotation with a circular motion around the center: the two fingers should land and take off simultaneously).

-Spread horizontally to switch the zoom mode to fit-to-width.
+Spread (resp. pinch) horizontally to switch the zoom mode to fit-to-width (resp. fit-to-page).

 ## Bottom bar